ChidiOkpala/ARM_financial_market_tickers/README.md

 This repo is hosted on [Chidi's technical assessment](https://chidi-arm-market-news.netlify.app/).

+## NOTE:
+While testing the application, marketaux gives a limit of 100 API usage per day.
+Also, the `Market Stats (time series)` does not exist on the free plan for marketaux, so no data is returned.
+However, I handled the error message sent from marketaux in that case.

 ## Assessment Task

 marketaux has a public API available at https://www.marketaux.com/documentation that you can use to get finance information, including global financial news and  market performing.